claudiob/red-fab-deploy/README.markdown

 ## Advanced Deployment and Setup

+### Fabfile

+Inside your fabfile you need to set the following settings for amazon:

+	PROVIDER = 'amazon'
+	AWS_ACCESS_KEY_ID     = 'yourawsaccesskeyid',
+	AWS_SECRET_ACCESS_KEY = 'yourawssecretaccesskey',

+Or the following settings for Rackspace:

+	PROVIDER = 'rackspace'
+	RACKSPACE_USER = 'yourrackspaceclouduser',
+	RACKSPACE_KEY  = 'yourrackspacecloudkey',

 ### Development

 There now exists a set of advanced tools for streamlining the setup of